Sickle Cell Disease

 - Severe headache

-If imaging studies reveal that the person has had an acute stroke, he or she may need an exchange transfusion.
-This procedure involves slowly removing an amount of the person’s blood and replacing it with blood from a donor who does not have SCD or sickle cell trait.
-Afterward, the person may need to receive monthly transfusions or other treatments to help to prevent another stroke.
+If imaging studies reveal that the patient has had an acute stroke, he or she may need an exchange transfusion.
+This procedure involves slowly removing an amount of the patient’s blood and replacing it with blood from a donor who does not have sickle cell disease or sickle cell trait.
+Afterward, the patient may need to receive monthly transfusions or other treatments to help to prevent another stroke.

-Children and adults with SCD and cognitive problems may be able to get useful help based upon the results of their testing.
+Children and adults who have sickle cell disease and cognitive problems may be able to get useful help based upon the results of their testing.
 For instance, children may qualify for an IEP.
 Adults may be able to enroll in vocational, or job, training programs.

-Sometimes, a person may be able to relieve priapism by:
+Sometimes, a patient may be able to relieve priapism by: